-With a differentiated innovation engine driving advancements in storage and semiconductor technologies, Spinco delivers a broad and ever-expanding portfolio of powerful flash storage solutions for everyone from students, gamers and home offices, to the largest enterprises and public clouds to capture, preserve, access and transform an ever-increasing diversity of data.
+Spinco is a leading developer, manufacturer and provider of data storage devices and solutions based on NAND flash technology.
+With a differentiated innovation engine driving advancements in storage and semiconductor technologies, our broad and ever-expanding portfolio delivers powerful flash storage solutions for everyone from students, gamers and home offices, to the largest enterprises and public clouds to capture, preserve, access and transform an ever-increasing diversity of data.
 Our solutions include a broad range of solid state drives (or SSDs) embedded products, removable cards, universal serial bus (or USB) drives, and wafers and components.
 Our broad portfolio of technology and products addresses multiple end markets of "Cloud," "Client" and "Consumer."

-Through the Client end market, we provide our original equipment manufacturer (or OEM) and channel customers a broad array of high-performance flash solutions across personal computer, mobile, gaming, automotive, virtual reality headsets, at-home entertainment and industrial spaces.
+Through the Client end market, we provide our original equipment manufacturer (or OEM) and channel customers a broad array of high-performance flash solutions across personal computer, mobile, gaming, automotive, virtual reality headsets, at-home entertainment, and industrial spaces.
 The Consumer end market is highlighted by our broad range of retail and other end-user products, which capitalizes on the strength of our product brand recognition and vast points of presence around the world.
 Cloud is comprised primarily of products for public or private cloud environments and end customers.

-We have valuable patent portfolios containing approximately 8,133 granted patents and approximately 2,984 pending patent applications worldwide.
+We have one of the technology industry's most valuable patent portfolios with approximately 9,200 granted patents and approximately 2,900 pending patent applications worldwide.
 We have a rich heritage of innovation and operational excellence, a wide range of intellectual property assets, broad research and development capabilities, and large-scale, efficient manufacturing supply chains.
 The strong growth in the amount, value and use of data continues, creating a global need for larger, faster and more capable storage solutions.

-We are a customer-focused organization that has developed deep relationships with industry leaders to continue to deliver innovative solutions to help users capture, store and, transform data across a boundless range of applications.
+We are a customer-focused organization that has developed deep relationships with industry leaders to continue to deliver innovative solutions to help users capture, store and transform data across a boundless range of applications.
 We help original equipment manufacturers address storage opportunities and solutions to capture and transform data in a myriad of devices and edge technologies.
 We have also built strong consumer brands with tools to manage vast libraries of personal content and to push the limits of what's possible for storage.
 At Spinco, we continue to transform ourselves to address the growth in data by providing what we believe to be the broadest range of storage technologies in the industry with a comprehensive product portfolio and global reach.